fvillafu125/polymers_ftw/README.md

 ### Fine-tuning

-1. Edit the training parameters in the config_finetune.yaml file
+1. Edit the training parameters in the config_finetune.yaml file.
 2. Run the following command:
 ```bash
 python DownStream_LoRA.py